ExplainableML/czsl/README.md

 # Compositional Zero-Shot Learning
 This is the official PyTorch code of the CVPR 2021 works [Learning Graph Embeddings for Compositional Zero-shot Learning](https://arxiv.org/pdf/2102.01987.pdf) and [Open World Compositional Zero-Shot Learning](https://arxiv.org/pdf/2101.12609.pdf).
 The code provides the implementation of the methods CGE, CompCos together with other baselines (e.g. SymNet, AoP, TMN, LabelEmbed+,RedWine).
-It also provides train and test for the Open World CZSL setting and the new GQA benchmark.
+It also provides train and test for the Open World CZSL setting and the new C-GQA benchmark.

+**Important note:** the C-GQA dataset has been updated (see [this issue](https://github.com/ExplainableML/czsl/issues/3)) and the code will automatically download the new version.
+The results of all models for the updated benchmark can be found in this [arxiv preprint](https://arxiv.org/pdf/2105.01017.pdf).

 <p align="center">
   <img src="utils/img.png" />